 A business may not scale without personal ambition.

 What Rwanda is doing has not been done in Africa before; namely using the ruling party and its members as the engines of economic growth.
-Generally, African countries live off rents.
-Drawing their financing from abundant natural resources, expansive markets and foreign aid.
+Generally, African countries live off rents, drawing their financing from abundant natural resources, expansive markets

 Rwanda’s economy is designed as a market of services, export of agriculture products, limited industry and technology.
 In such an economy, innovation and excellence are the main ingredients.
 The question then arises: how can Rwandans surpass themselves in terms of innovation and best performance? in other words: how can Rwanda be a true business?